danielabar/meblog/src/markdown/gatsby-unit-testing.md

 ## Run Tests

-The command to run tests is simply `jest`, however, since the jest library is installed in the `node_modules` of the project, you would have to run it specifying the full path from your project root: `node_modules/bin/jest`.
+The command to run tests in a terminal is simply `jest`, however, since the jest library is installed in the `node_modules` of the project, you would have to run it specifying the full path from your project root: `node_modules/bin/jest`.
 That's a little tedious to type out each time.
 A better way is to add a `test` entry in the `scripts` section of the project's `package.json` file.
 When running npm scripts, npm will search the projects' local `node_modules` directory for the binary, saving you the trouble of having to specify the full path:

 ```json
 // package.json